 Another thing to note, buses were seriously confusing in Japan.
-And if you want to find anything that’s often late in Japan, it’s the bus system.
+Firstly, Google Maps do not have the exact location of the bus stops.
+If there’s an intersection and 4 bus stations, you have to look at the one by one to know which was the right one.
+Secondly, if you want to find anything that’s often late in Japan, it’s the bus system.
 During our entire trip, anything to do with buses had always slowed us down.
 Yet it was still a better choice than walking 800-1000 metres when our feet couldn’t take us much longer.
 Anyway, once we got into the bus people started to get annoyed.
 There were lots of old people inside.
 I felt like we just lost our faces according to the Japanese standard because of our very inconsiderate act to take large suitcases inside a cramped transportation.
 Mind you all of these took us more than 3 hours to complete: from our apartment in Asakusa to putting the large suitcase inside the damn-hard-to-find coin lockers.
 I let out a large sigh.
 Finally!

 Since our whole itinerary was ruined, we decided to go to Ginza for the Sanrio World.
 What a difficult thing to find.
 It was said to be the largest Sanrio store in Japan, but it was too small for our liking.
 My friend and I were really disappointed.
 Still, we bought some goodies from the store.